TrilonIO/eslint-plugin/docs/rules/enforce-custom-provider-type.md

 ## Options

-This rule accepts an object with the "prefer" property, which might be one of the following values:
+This rule accepts an object with the "prefer" property, which is an array containing one or more of the following values:

 - `value`: Enforces the use of value providers.
 - `factory`: Enforces the use of factory providers.